jmlane/ProxyWar/AlphaReadMe.txt

     - Gear
         - BLIGear //Equips blufor allied local forces (AI) with appropriate gear.
         - RLIGear //Equips opfor allied local forces (AI) with appropriate gear.
-        - SOFGear (old) //Eqips "SOF" special operations forces (players) of all factions with appropriate gear.
+        - SOFGear (old) //Equips "SOF" special operations forces (players) of all factions with appropriate gear.
 Depricated.
-        - SOFGear //Eqips "SOF" special operations forces (players) of all factions with appropriate gear.
+        - SOFGear //Equips "SOF" special operations forces (players) of all factions with appropriate gear.
 Depricated.
     - Sectors
         - Custom control points for scoring in the sandbox.
 Incomplete.
     - Support
         - Nothing.
 Incomplete.
     - CfgFunctions //Configure functions.
-ReadMe //This file.
+AlphaReadMe //This file.
 Describes and maps the project.
 Description //Server options and definitions of functions.
 Incomplete.
 InitPlayerLocal //Locally executed by each player upon server join.
 Equips gear, assigns subordinate units, assigns support.
 InitServer //Executed by server.
 Creates local forces (AI) and assigns support.
 Mission //Mission file from the Eden editor.
+Reinforce //Executed on every sector capture.
+Reinforces local forces.
 ScratchWork //Scenario research notes, not used by the scenario.
 Sectors //Notes and projects on sectors.
+TakeCommand //Possible idea for high commanders to manually take and resign command of local forces.